-In this Component, initial design of Work Plan for how the national Monitoring, Verification and Reporting (MRV) system will be developed is explained.
-It also describeabout data requirement, capacity requirement, how transparency of the system to be ensured, Engagement of participatory approaches on monitoring, How the system will be evolved to mature system.
+In this Component, initial design of Work Plan on how to establish the national Monitoring, Verification and Reporting (MRV) system is explained.
+It also describe about data requirement, capacity requirement, transparency of the system to be ensured, engagement of participatory approaches on monitoring, and improvement of the system.